slatedocs/slate/source/includes/rest/private/_new-order.md

 For stop-limit orders, `limit_price` must be specified in addition to the default request parameters.

-Param | Description
+Name | Description
 ---------- | -------
-limit_price | The limit price of a stop-limit order.
+limit_price | The limit price of a stop-limit order

 ### Order lifecycle

 Your account must have sufficient balance to submit an order.
-An order that is successfully received by the matching engine will be marked as `received`.
+An order that is successfully received by the matching engine will be marked as **received**.

-If any part of the order results in adding liquidity to the book, it will be marked as `open`.
+If any part of the order results in adding liquidity to the book, it will be marked as **open**.

 Stop orders do not appear on the book.
-A successfully submitted stop order will be marked as `set` and triggered at `price`.
+A successfully submitted stop order will be marked as **set**.

-An order that is completely filled and off the book will be marked as `done`.
+An order that is completely filled and off the book will be marked as **done**.

 ### Response

-An order accepted by the matching engine will be assigned an order `id`.
+An order accepted by the matching engine will be assigned an order `id` present in the response.

-The response will also contain a `filled` field which specifies the amount, in base asset, that was filled as a result of your order.
+`filled` specifies the amount, in base asset, that was matched as a result of your order.

+`timestamp` is the time your order was received by the matching engine.